mworles/data_projects/README.md

 I'm a quantitative research psychologist at the University of California, San Diego with 11 years of experience in a lead data role for scientific research teams.
 I have a strong educational and applied background in statistics and experimental design, along with end-to-end project experience in programming and machine learning.
 In my current position as an Assistant Professor at UCSD, I oversee a study in behavioral economics and serve as a consulting statistician for several research groups at UCSD.
 My main interests in data science are in sports analytics and predictive analytics.

 ### About This Portfolio
 I use this repository as a central listing of code, workbooks, reports, and blog posts from various data science projects.
-If you have any questions or want to talk, please contact me [here](mailto: majaworley@gmail.com)
+If you have any questions or want to talk, please contact me at majaworley@gmail.com.

 ## Workbooks and Code